Skip to Main Content

 The Record finds it important to maintain transparency and therefore avoid anonymous sources; however, if anonymity is required for a given story, the following guidelines from The Associated Press must be adhered to:

-1. The material that is published must be critical to the story being reported on and also factual information.
+1) The material that is published must be critical to the story being reported on and also factual information.

-2. The information must only be available from the source that is insisting on anonymity.
+2) The information must only be available from the source that is insisting on anonymity.

-3. The source must be reliable and be in a position to provide this accurate information.
+3) The source must be reliable and be in a position to provide this accurate information.

-The writer must seek approval from the Editor-in-Chief before granting anonymity to any source.
-The Editor-in-Chief must be aware of who the source is and, like the writer, is obligated to maintain the confidentiality of the source.
+The writer must seek approval from the editor-in-chief before granting anonymity to any source.
+The editor-in-chief must be aware of who the source is and, like the writer, is obligated to maintain the confidentiality of the source.
 The writer must be able to confirm that the source is accurate and should do their best to convince the source to move away from anonymity.
 They must also state in the article why the source material is anonymous.

 Conflicts of interest:

 Conflicts of interest can affect the integrity of the Record and therefore should be avoided.
 For news articles especially, it is of utmost importance to present the facts fairly.
-Therefore, writers should not write about, and editors should not edit, news stories that personally involve them or organizations that they are involved in.
+Therefore, writers should not write about, and editors should not edit, news stories that personally involve them or organizations in which they are involved.
 For other sections, discretion will be used to determine if a conflict of interest exists, and the writer’s involvement will be disclosed in the article.
 No coverage in the Record will be promotional.
 If a board member has a conflict of interest during editorial meetings, they are asked to leave and not participate in the discussion for that editorial.

 Gifts: